Proton–proton chain: History of the theory

 The theory that proton–proton reactions are the basic principle by which the Sun and other stars burn was advocated by Arthur Eddington in the 1920s.
 At the time, the temperature of the Sun was considered to be too low to overcome the Coulomb barrier.
 After the development of quantum mechanics, it was discovered that tunneling of the wavefunctions of the protons through the repulsive barrier allows for fusion at a lower temperature than the classical prediction.

-In 1939, Hans Bethe attempted to calculate the rates of various reactions in stars.
-Starting with two protons combining to give a deuterium nucleus and a positron he found what we now call Branch II of the proton–proton chain.
-But he did not consider the reaction of two ^{3}He nuclei (Branch I) which we now know to be important.
+In 1938, Hans Bethe and C.L.
+Critchfield proposed two protons combining to give a deuterium nucleus and a positron was the primary igniting reaction of pp chain nuclear reactions of the Sun, known today to be Branch II of the proton–proton chain.
+The reaction of two ^{3}He nuclei (Branch I) was not known at that time.
 This was part of the body of work in stellar nucleosynthesis for which Bethe won the Nobel Prize in Physics in 1967.

+In 2014, the Borexino collaboration conducted the ﬁrst direct real time measurement of pp neutrinos, reporting a neutrino flux of (6.6 ± 0.7)×10^{10} cm^{-2}⋅s^{-1}.
+This measurement is consistent with predictions from the standard solar model, (5.98 ± 0.04)×10^{10} cm^{-2}⋅s^{-1}.